 The Summer Solstice was widely celebrated with late June "midsummer festivals" throughout ancient (pagan) Europe.
 The celebration of the Nativity of John the Baptist at that time is believed by some scholars to be another example of attempts by the Catholic Church to assimilate pagan holidays for the purpose of converting pagans to Christianity during the first millenium A.D.

-The Autumn Equinox occurs around the 23rd of September, but it is over a month later that the impact of falling leaves and dying vegetation is most noticeable.
+The Autumn Equinox occurs around the 23rd of September, but it is over a month later that the impact of falling leaves and dying vegetation is most noticeable in most temperate climates.
 Ancient Aztec autumn celebrations of the memory of their deceased ancestors resembles European pagans honoring the souls of the dead and their ghosts at the end of October.
 The Roman Catholic Church may have assimilated pagan traditions by declaring November 1st to be All Saints' Day (revering saints & martyrs) and November 2nd to be All Souls' Day (revering all faithful deceased).
 Halloween is believed to have originated from the Celtic belief that the spirit world is closest to the world of the living on October 31st.
 The Armistice that ended the first World War was signed on November 11th, giving rise to another occasion to honor the dead in mid-Autumn.

 Possibly because desert nomads preferred to travel by night rather than under the oppressive fiery Sun, the primary god of the ancient Arabians was the moon god Hubal.
 Mount Sinai was reputedly named after the semitic lunar deity Sin.
 The crescent associated with Islam originated from Artemis (Diana), who displaced Selene as the goddess of the moon, and who was the patron goddess of the city which became Constantinople.
 Emperor Constantine added the star symbol (representing the Virgin Mary).
 The Ottoman Turks later spread the star and crescent symbol of Constantinople over the Islamic world.